EricLWang/self/Codex.md

 * Multiple dimensions and universes exist.
 * Overpopulation is mankind's most pressing and challenging problem.
 * Aliens exist, and already know that we do too.
+* It does not matter whether or not we are alone in the universe.

 ### Type 3: Individuals and Systems
 Beliefs that inform how I strive to live my life and how we should collectively strive to live as a society.
 3A is me, 3B is we.